 < Download your free Declutter & Refresh Guide >

-Maybe your like me and clutter literally paralyzes you—like you can’t remember why you walked into the room or can’t remember where you put the glass of water that you just poured yourself 5 minutes ago.
+Maybe you’re like me and clutter literally paralyzes you—like you can’t remember why you walked into the room or can’t remember where you put the glass of water that you just poured yourself 5 minutes ago.

 …and there’s a good reason for that.